 5. The Galapagos Islands, Ecuador

 Now, this is not a cheap option, and though you can save a lot of money by exploring the Galapagos Islands independently overland and using water taxis between isles, from our experience we would highly recommend that you embark on a multi-day tour with a small boat and proper guide.
 It can be pricey, but it’s SO SO SO SO SO SO WORTH IT.
-And while you might be curious as to why this has therefore made into in the top travel destinations in Latin America to get the most out of your Christmas money in 2020, hold on tight because there is actually a good reason.
+And while you might be curious as to why this has therefore made into in the top value-for-money travel destinations in Latin America to get the most out of your Christmas money in 2021, hold on tight because there is actually a good reason.

 You see, many people have a desire to see the Galapagos, but due to cost or the time needed to explore them or just prioritising places that offer a more vibrant atmosphere in their youth, most tend to take this once-in-a-lifetime trip during their senior years.
 However, you’re really going to get better value for your hard-saved money if you are young and fit enough to actually fully explore and immerse yourself in the experience of these incredible islands.
 This is very much an active destination.